Labbeti/conette-audio-captioning/README.md

 ```bash
 python -m pip install conette[train]
 ```
+If you already installed conette for inference, it is **heavily recommanded to create another environment** before installing conette for training.

 ### Download external models and data
 This step might take a while (few hours to download and prepare everything depending on your CPU, GPU and SSD/HDD).